dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Use of a climatology field for comparative verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Grid-Stat tool allows evaluation of model forecasts compared with a user-supplied climatology.
 Prior to calculation of statistics, the climatology must be put on the same grid as the forecasts and observations.
 In particular, the anomaly correlation and mean squared error skill score provide a measure of the forecast skill versus the climatology.
-For more details about climatological comparisons and reference forecasts, see the relevant section in the Point-Stat Chapter: :ref:`Climatology`.
+For more details about climatological comparisons and reference forecasts, see the relevant section in the Point-Stat Chapter: :numref:`Climatology`.

 Use of analysis fields for verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^